This guide is aimed at helping developers set up an open core monetization model for their open source projects.

 Due to the nature of open-core, only your public repository is open to the public.
 This means that you can only accept code contributions to your public code, which is your free version.
 For some projects, that is enough, but some developers would still be interested in also accepting contributions to their paid versions as well.

-Note: If your public code is licensed with a copyleft license (such as GPL), and you are accepting contributions using that license, please consult our dual licensing guide for information on how to accept contributions using a copyleft license.
+Note: If you are accepting contributions license, please consult our dual licensing guide for information on how to accept contributions.

 You can accept contributions to your paid version in one of the following ways: